CatalogueLegacies/transmission/multiple-descriptions-for-same-print/README.md

-# multiple descriptions for same print
+# multiple descriptions different impressions of the same printed image

 This directory contains two files: